emdgroup/baybe/docs/userguide/campaigns.md

 for the recommendations are added, then the cached recommendations are deleted.
 However, if no measurements are added and the `recommend` function is called again, then the `Campaign` object simply returns the cached recommendations instead of generating new ones.
+In addition, the cache is also reset if the batch size of the repeated call has changed compared to the first one.
+This is due to the way the batch size influences which points are being recommended.
 This caching mechanism helps to optimize performance by avoiding unnecessary re-computations when measurements are not provided.

 ## Adding measurements